Professor Siobhan Lambert-Hurley

 My early work focused on Muslim women’s participation in socio-religious reform movements in India in the early twentieth century.
 My first monograph, Muslim Women, Reform and Princely Patronage (Routledge, 2007), emphasised the role of Nawab Sultan Jahan Begam of Bhopal, the female ruler of a Muslim principality in central India, in providing essential leadership and patronage to a burgeoning network of Indian women reformers.
 Emerging out of this work were two book projects that used travel writing by South Asian Muslim women to offer insights into imperial and global history: an edited edition of a nineteenth century hajj narrative entitled A Princess’s Pilgrimage: Sikandar Begam’s A Pilgrimage to Mecca (Indiana University Press, 2008) and a co-authored book with Sunil Sharma entitled Atiya’s Journeys: A Muslim Woman from Colonial Bombay to Edwardian Britain (Oxford University Press, 2010).
 The latter’s significance to a project of historicising a multicultural Britain also led to contributions to the AHRC project, ‘Making Britain: South Asian Visions of Home and Abroad, 1870-1950’

-My most recent project focuses on autobiographical writing by Muslim women in South Asia.
-The aim was trace changing notions of the self in the modern period by examining how women write their lives in a social and cultural context that idealises women’s anonymity.
+My next project focused on autobiographical writing by Muslim women in South Asia.
+The aim was to trace changing notions of the self in the modern period by examining how women write their lives in a social and cultural context that idealises women’s anonymity.
 This research has led to journal articles in Modern Asian Studies, Journal of Women’s History and Journal of the History of Sexuality, as well as two major book projects: an edited volume with Anshu Malhotra entitled Speaking of the Self: Gender, Performance and Autobiography in South Asia (Duke University Press, 2015; Zubaan, 2017) and a monograph entitled Elusive Lives: Gender, Autobiography and the Self in Muslim South Asia (Stanford University Press, 2018).
-Connected was my leadership of an international research network funded by the AHRC on ‘Women’s Autobiography in Islamic Societies’ and a teaching project funded by the Higher Education Academy on 'Accessing Muslim Lives: Translating and Digitising Autobiographical Writings for Teaching and Learning'.
+Connected was my leadership of an international research network funded by the AHRC on ‘Women’s Autobiography in Islamic Societies’ (2010-11) and a teaching project funded by the Higher Education Academy on 'Accessing Muslim Lives: Translating and Digitising Autobiographical Writings for Teaching and Learning'.

 - Elusive Lives: Gender, Autobiography, and the Self in Muslim South Asia.
 Stanford: Stanford University Press.